takenet/messaginghub-docs/docs/en/content-types/payment-receipt.md

 Allows send a payment receipt to a customer

 #### Example
-Sending a payment receipt to a Facebook Messenger user:
+Sending a payment receipt to a Messenger user:

 ```json
 {